Chapter 3: Any Other World

 "I'll take that as a compliment," Tucker grunted.

 "Shut up, Tucker."
-The larger soldier glared at his companion before eyeing the horse and his awkward handling of the sniper rifle.
+Church glared down at him before eyeing the horse and his awkward handling of the sniper rifle.
 "So uh...any sign of...er.
 Them?"

 "Nothing," Riffraff murmured, slowly lowering the massive firearm with a sigh.
-The muscular creature shook his head and then handed the weapon back to Church.
+He shook his head and then handed the weapon back to Church.
 "Not a sign of them at all."
 He shifted his eyes down to the two wolves, concern etched into his features.
 "Do you...think..."

-"I'm sure they're fine," Lone interjected smoothly, waving off the equine's fretting.
+"I'm sure they're fine," Lone interjected smoothly, waving off the horse's fretting.
 "Hell, if anything, we should have been the ones to worry about demolecularization, after all."

 "You just made up that word," Mahihko remarked, though he appeared more impressed than accusatory as he half-grinned up to his companion.